thufschmitt/tix-papers/typing/types.md

 ### Presentation of the types

-The types are inspired by the set-theoretic types used in the CDuce language and described by @Fri04.
+The types are inspired by the set-theoretic types used in the \cduce{} language and described by @Fri04.
 Their syntax is given alongside Nix-light's grammar in
 \Cref{nix-light::grammar}.